jemgillam/jemgillam.github.io/source/_posts/2017-04-Meet-Meep-Sheep.md

 Meep Sheep is finished!

-If you make one, please send me a photo either by leaving me a comment with a link, or by finding the [Minecraft &amp; Meltdowns group](https://www.facebook.com/groups/aspergers.adventures/) and uploading it into there.
+If you make one, please tag me in a photo on [twitter](http://twitter.com/jemsyarns) or [Instagram](http://instagram.com/jemsyarns), or by finding the [Minecraft &amp; Meltdowns group](https://www.facebook.com/groups/aspergers.adventures/) and uploading it into there.
 I'd love to see your creation!
 If you have any questions about the pattern please leave a comment below.
 I've tried my best to keep it readable, but it sometimes got tricky with so many stitches being worked into the corner stitches.